I Live in NYC—These Are the 2026 Heel Trends I'm Seeing Everywhere

 Peep-Toe Heels

-Peep-toe heels had a big moment last year, with influencers in particular wearing them with straight-leg jeans.
-The S/S 25 runway collections from Tory Burch to Prada have featured the trend, and now, it's back and better than ever.
+Peep-toe heels had a big moment last year, with influencers wearing them with straight-leg jeans.
+The spring/summer 2025 runway collections, from Tory Burch to Prada, featured the trend, and now, it's back and better than ever.
 Fashion lovers are wearing them with skirts more often than not, and I am loving it.
-This trend tends to make an outfit look more fun and flirty.
-If that’s what you’re going for, I highly recommend wearing a pair.
-I’ve also seen city girls wearing them with long shorts and capri pants.
-They’re a much more versatile shoe than you’d think.
+This trend makes an outfit look fun and flirty.
+If that's what you're going for, I highly recommend wearing a pair.
+I've also seen city girls wearing them with long shorts and capri pants.
+They're much more versatile shoes than you'd think.

 Square-Toe Heels